junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He shakes his head, tears in his eyes, devastated.

 "With souls gone, you will have nothing left."
 Cas tells them in a solemn voice.
 "Do you understand?
-Even when Heaven is restored, you will be in nowhere, not even in the Empty.
-This will be absolute disappearance, the ultimate death.
+Even after Heaven is restored, you will be in nowhere, not even in the Empty.
+This will be absolute destruction, the ultimate death.
 No one can possibly bring you back again."

 Ellen nods.
 "What's the alternative?
 Billions of souls fall to Earth and all continue living as ghosts for eternity?
 What about the real living people?
 What kind of life is that?"